 Opportunity 180 is proud to welcome fellows into the second cohort of its Design to Edrupt “Explore” fellowship.
 Design to Edrupt looks to disrupt the current educational landscape by surfacing and supporting education leaders from underrepresented backgrounds and helping to reimagine the future of learning.
 During the fellowship, individuals will have the opportunity to explore the idea of designing and launching a new learning environment, such as a school or program.
 Explore is the first of three stages in the Design to Edrupt fellowship.

-This year’s Explore cohort is comprised of five educational leaders, all with the goal of launching new learning environments to improve student outcomes, providing pathways for great ideas to lead to great schools and programs that impact student success.
+This year’s Explore cohort is comprised of four educational leaders, all with the goal of launching new learning environments to improve student outcomes, providing pathways for great ideas to lead to great schools and programs that impact student success.

 These fellows were selected based on their commitment to continuing their professional development in the following areas: Entrepreneurial Mindset, People Leadership, Strategic and Operational Leadership, as well as Instructional Leadership.